 Archaeology Field School

-The MCC Archaeological Field School (ANT 255) has taken place at the historic Macktown National Historic Site in the Macktown Forest Preserve just south of Rockton, Illinois.
+The MCC Archaeological Field School (ANT 255) takes place at the historic Macktown National Historic Site in the Macktown Forest Preserve just south of Rockton, Illinois.

 Note: You must provide your own daily transportation to the site.